 - 5 In the VID field, enter the ID of the VLAN group to which you want this management IP address to belong.
-This is the same as the VLAN ID you configure in the Static VLAN screen. - 6 Select the Manageable check box to allow the switch to be managed from the ports belonging to VLAN2 using this specified IP address. - 7 Click Add.
+This is the same as the VLAN ID you configure in the Static VLAN screen. - 6 Click Add.